minetest-mods/hopper/README.md

 - 1.4 - Added intllib support
 - 1.5 - Added chutes
 - 1.6 - Added "eject items" button to formspecs, "group" support to the API
+- 1.7 - Added sorter block to allow for more sophisticated item transfer arrangements

 Lucky Blocks: 2